 DIY shelving and breakfast bars: Adding open shelving gives a bespoke finish, while building a simple breakfast bar with painted timber cladding is an easy yet effective job that will save money.

-It is quite possible to plan and order a complete new kitchen online, but unless you can go and see the kitchen in person, you will not know its true quality until it arrives.
+It is quite possible to plan and order a complete new kitchen online, but you will not know its true quality until it arrives.